alf1o/sessionstack_tutorial/3_Memory_Management.md

 Usually numbers are stored as either 4 bits or 8 bits (1 byte).
 While characters are either 16 bits or 32 bits.

+**NB:** characters are first represented as numbers by an encoding like UTF-8 and then they can be stored.

 In the OS memory is stored all data used by all our programs and the programs code, including the OS code.

 When we write a program the compiler can calculate at compile time the memory that the program will need based on the primitive data-types inside it.